-On the day of inspection we received 24 CQC comment cards providing feedback and spoke with two patients.
+On the day of inspection we received 34 CQC comment cards providing feedback.
 The patients who provided feedback were very positive about the care and attention to treatment they received at the practice.
-They told us they were involved in all aspects of their care and found the staff to be genuine about patient care, excellent, friendly, and they were treated with dignity and respect in a clean and tidy environment.
+They told us they were involved in all aspects of their care and found the staff to be professional, friendly, reassuring, and considerate and they were treated with dignity and respect in a clean and tidy environment.